wave-cloud0/NETWORKING/README.md

 On Bits = 29
 Off Bits = 29 - 32 = 3

-This means the first full 3 octet and part of the 4th octet are ones.
+This means the first full 3 octet and part of the 4th octet as ones and the rest zeros.
 We have

 Base 2: 1111 1111.
 1111 1111.
 1111 1111.
 1111 1000